ShindouAris/Backend_yt-dlp/Readme.md

 # Video Downloader API

 This project provides a FastAPI-based API for downloading videos using `yt-dlp`.
-It supports fetching available formats, session management for downloads, automatic file cleanup, and can utilize cookies for downloading videos from platforms requiring login (e.g., YouTube).
+It features Bearer token authentication for key endpoints, rate limiting, session management for downloads, automatic file cleanup, and can utilize cookies for downloading videos from platforms requiring login.

 ---